 Reflecting on the days when he first messed with music in university, Davido never imagined being where he is now, at 26.
 He’s always said that he wants to retire at 30, but the hunger that’s brought him to this point doesn’t look like it’ll be disappearing any time soon.
 Nigerian pop is in its bag right now—and Davido’s eyes are focused on the present.
-And with the momentum he’s built with just one EP and album under his belt in the past seven years, he’ll be on heavy rotation for years to come.
+Plus, with the momentum he’s built with just one EP and one album in the past seven years, he’ll be on heavy rotation for years to come.
 However, the work he’s doing now is to leave a template for the next gen to follow, like his forebears before him.

 COMPLEX: Congrats on the birth of your new child!
 How does it feel?

 Davido: It’s my third child but my first son, so it’s a crazy feeling.
 This was my first time being there in the hospital.

 It was a crazy experience.
 I was able to see how strong my wife is, and the doctors were amazing!
 Most of the staff were African, so they were telling the doctors how important the baby is—it was a really special moment.

 And the timing of it must’ve been surreal, considering you’re about to release a new album.

 Funnily enough, everything regarding the album has been finished, more or less, because I said this album’s not dropping until my son comes.
 I knew that once the album dropped, I’d be everywhere and I wouldn’t have time, but I wanted my focus to be on the birth.

 It’s been about seven years since the release of your debut album, so why did you choose this moment to drop your second one?

 The album’s called A Good Time and we had that making the album.
 It’s also a good time for African music at the moment.
 I haven’t dropped an album in a long time—mostly singles—so it’s an important moment for me, especially with my son being here.